Special Opportunities and Programs

-Students can earn commissions as officers in the U.S. Air Force, Navy, or Marine Corps, or through the Air Force Reserve Officers Training Corps (AFROTC) or the Naval Reserve Officers Training Corps (NROTC).
+Students can earn commissions as officers in the U.S. Air Force, Navy, or Marine Corps through the Air Force Reserve Officers Training Corps (AFROTC) or the Naval Reserve Officer Training Corps (NROTC).

 To be eligible you must:

-Veterans with previous honorable active U.S. military service who wish to enroll in the Professional Officer Course may receive a waiver for the GMC requirement.
+Veterans with previous honorable active U.S. military service who wish to enroll in the Professional Officer Course may receive a waiver for the General Military Course (GMC) requirement.
 Veterans who meet all other requirements may be enrolled at the beginning of the junior year.

 College Scholarship Program

 This program offers highly qualified seniors in high school and freshmen and sophomores in college an opportunity to compete for scholarships on a national level.
-Awards are four-, three-, and two-year scholarships in a designated field of study and cover tuition, books, and most fees, along with a monthly tax-free subsistence of up to $400.
+Awards are four-, three-, and two-year scholarships in a designated field of study and cover tuition, books, and most fees, along with a monthly tax-free subsistence.